Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Toolchain

-Therefore, we propose a generator-based methodology enabling to transform a graph building algorithm into an actual firmware implementation. \Cref{fig:Methodology} illustrates our development flow for both the generation of an intermediate representation of the circuit and an algorithmic evaluation of the building approach.
-As an input, a database containing the formal definition of a detector is expected, alongside hyperparameters describing the building approach.
-Based on the selected approach, an intermediate-graph representation is generated, containing information how the building approach is mapped onto the detector.
+Therefore, we propose a generator-based methodology enabling to transform a graph building algorithm into an actual firmware implementation.{Therefore, we propose a generator-based methodology enabling to transform a graph building algorithm into an actual firmware implementation, that grants us complete design freedom at the register transfer level.} \Cref{fig:Methodology} illustrates our development flow for both the generation of an intermediate representation of the circuit and an algorithmic evaluation of the building approach.
+As an input a database containing the formal definition of a detector is expected alongside hyperparameters describing the building approach.{, e.g. \textepsilon~ for the \enn graph building.} Based on the selected approach, an intermediate-graph representation is generated, containing information{on} how the building approach is mapped onto the detector.
 The intermediate-graph representation serves as an input for the hardware generation and the algorithmic evaluation.

-On one side, an intermediate-circuit representation is generated by combining the intermediate-graph representation and parameterised hardware modules from our hardware description language~(HDL) template library.
-We use Chisel3~\cite{Bachrach.2012} as hardware-design language providing an entry point to register transfer-level circuit designs in Scala.
+On one side, an intermediate-circuit representation is generated by combining the intermediate-graph representation and parameterised hardware modules from our hardware description language~(HDL) template library. {The template library contains the elementary building blocks required to implement online graph building, in particular the static routing network, the edge processing elements and interface definitions.} We use Chisel3~\cite{Bachrach.2012} as hardware-design language providing an entry point to register transfer-level circuit designs in Scala.

 On the other side, the intermediate-graph representation is evaluated on a user-defined dataset and compared to a generic \knn graph-building approach.
 To achieve a quantitative comparison we introduce similarity metrics for different operating conditions in the detector in \cref{sec:belleii_graph_building}.
 This result can be used to iteratively adapt hyperparameters in the \enn or \pnn approach, improving the similarity to \knn graphs that are often used in offline track reconstruction.